 Pick a value of high importance, that you have been neglecting or have lost touch with.

-What I value is ...

-What I've been doing that's inconsistent with my value is ....

-What that has cost me is ...
-(Think of relationships, health, wasted time, wasted money, emotional distress, etc)

-My commitment is to take the following action(s).
-(Be specific: specify when will you do it - day, date, time - and what will you actually do) ....

-In order to do what I value, I am willing to make room for/ allow/ accept the following thoughts, images, feelings, urges, memories & sensations.

-I am willing to make room for thoughts & images such as:

-I am willing to make room for feelings such as:

-I am willing to accept sensations in my body such as:

-I am willing to make room for urges to:

-I am willing to make room for memories such as:
+What I value is What I've been doing that's inconsistent with my value is What that has cost me is (Think of relationships, health, wasted time, wasted money, emotional distress, etc) My commitment is to take the following action(s).
+(Be specific: specify when will you do it - day, date, time - and what will you actually do) In order to do what I value, I am willing to make room for/ allow/ accept the following thoughts, images, feelings, urges, memories & sensations.
+I am willing to make room for thoughts & images such as: I am willing to make room for feelings such as: I am willing to accept sensations in my body such as: I am willing to make room for urges to: Long willing to make many for many with the I am willing to make room for memories such as: